apache/servicecomb-website/_posts/2017-08-25-stress-test-on-company-with-jmeter-in-k8s.md

 We test for a duration of 600 seconds to get a more stable result.
 The number of threads we test vary from 1, 5, 8, 10, 15, 20, 100, 200 as fig-2 shows.

 ![fig-2 Performance among various concurrency]({{ site.url }}{{ site.baseurl }}/assets/images/company_concurrency_performance.png){: .align-center}
 fig-2 Performance among various concurrency
+{: .figure-caption}

 fig-2 shows that performance kept increasing until it reached the bottleneck(at concurrency of 15).
 Later on, its throughput remained nearly the same(about 1000 requests per second).
 Besides, as the concurrency increased, the average response time increased too.
 The response time statistics can be helpful when evaluating the circuit-break timeout settings.

 ![fig-3 Average response time among different services]({{ site.url }}{{ site.baseurl }}/assets/images/company_response_time.png){: .align-center}
-fig-3 Average response time among different services
+fig-3 Average response time among different services {: .figure-caption}

 fig-3 shows the average response time of different services.
 As the beekeeper service relies on the worker service, it had a longer response time than the worker service.

 ![fig-4 CPU Load on various concurrency]({{ site.url }}{{ site.baseurl }}/assets/images/company_cpu_load.png){: .align-center}
 fig-4 CPU Load on various concurrency
+{: .figure-caption}

 To find out why the performance stuck at the concurrency of 15, we checked the monitor data from [heapster](https://github.com/kubernetes/heapster) as fig-4 shows.
 Apparently, manager service became the bottleneck of the whole system.
 It reached the maximum cpu load when the throughput was around 1000 req/s.
 Other services increased much slower than manager service and required less resources.